Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 The immunological classification of AGA is based on the class of antibodies (IgG or IgM) and their functions - agglutinating or sometimes hemolytic.

 The AGA classification includes five main classes (Table 1).
-Cold agglutinins are defined as agglutinating antibodies detected at +4°C. They always belong to the IgM class.
+Cold agglutinins are defined as agglutinating antibodies detected at a temperature of +4°C. They always belong to the IgM class.

 Impact on prognosis and therapy

-1. If IgG is expressed on the surface of erythrocytes in association with complement or without its participation (class I and III), then this disease is mainly idiopathic in nature with an acute and transient course.
-The clinical picture of the disease is characterized by the gradual development of hemolysis, sometimes proceeding severely and with remissions.
-This IgG-associated primary AGA responds well to corticosteroid treatment and is generally not associated with secondary AGA due to any comorbidities.
+1. If IgG is expressed on the surface of erythrocytes in association with complement or without its participation (class I and III), then this disease is mainly of an idiopathic nature with an acute and transient course.
+The clinical picture of the disease is characterized by the consistent development of hemolysis, sometimes severe and with remissions.
+This primary IgG-associated AGA responds well to treatment with corticosteroids and is usually not associated with secondary AGA due to any underlying medical conditions.
 According to Klag etcol.
-(1993), among 42 dogs tested, 74% tested positive for IgG and negative for complement.
-Such AGAs are generally classified as class III.
+(1993), among 42 dogs tested, 74% were positive for IgG and negative for complement.
+Such AGAs are mainly classified as class III.

-2. If we are talking about IgM antibodies (classes II, IV and V), then the disease responds worse to corticosteroid therapy, often has a secondary nature (oncological, in-
+2. If we are talking about IgM antibodies (classes II, IV and V), then the disease is less amenable to corticosteroid therapy and is more often of a secondary nature (oncological, infectious)

-Table 2 Diseases associated with SAGA in dogs and cats (according to Werner L).
+Table 2.
+Diseases of dogs and cats associated with AGA (according to Werner L).

-* Diseases caused by peri- or intra-erythrocyte agents may be responsible for the development of immune-mediated hemolytic anemia without autoantibodies, which may occur secondarily and be complicated by the development of true AGA.
+* Diseases caused by peri- or intraerythrocytic agents may be responsible for the development of immune-mediated hemolytic anemia without the involvement of autoantibodies, which may occur secondarily and be complicated by the development of true AGA.

-infectious disease or some other autoimmune disease).
-Such AGAs can be detected directly or indirectly through the presence of C3b and IgM during elution or washing.
+infectious or any other autoimmune disease).
+Such AGAs can be detected directly or indirectly through the presence of C3b and IgM during elution or washout.

 The prognosis of AGA associated with C3b and IgM is more questionable compared to IgG.